PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 * `name <Component.name>` - string label that uniquely identifies the Component.

-The four types of Components in PsyNeuLink, Mechanisms, Projections, Ports and Functions, are described below:
+The four types of Components in PsyNeuLink -- Functions, Mechanisms, Projections, and Ports -- are described below:

+* `Functions <Function>`
+   A Function is the most fundamental unit of computation in PsyNeuLink.
+Every `Component` has a Function object, that wraps a callable object (usually an executable function) together with attributes for its parameters.
+   This allows parameters to be maintained from one call of a function to the next, for those parameters to be subject to modulation by `ModulatoryProjections <ModulatoryProjection>` (see below), and for Functions to be swapped out for one another or replaced with customized ones.
+PsyNeuLink provides a library of standard Functions (e.g. for linear, non-linear, and matrix transformations, integration, and comparison), as well as a standard Application Programmers Interface (API) or creating new Functions that can be used to "wrap" any callable object that can be written in or called from Python.

 * `Mechanisms <Mechanism>`
      A Mechanism takes one or more inputs received from its afferent `Projections <Projection>`,